 You must learn to eat foods rich in iron and cook in cast iron pans.
 I do both.
 I also give myself B12 injections once a month and use an iron supplement.
-Sometimes this is still not enough so I go in for an iron infusion.
+Sometimes this is still not enough, so I go in for an iron infusion.
 I still struggle with keeping my numbers up.
-I sometimes suffer severe repercussions from the iron infusion so I need to fully rest for a few days after, this prevents the side effects I can experience.
-I am still learning how to handle this but I want to leave you with a word of caution, please ask specifically to have your ferritin (iron level) tested.
+I sometimes suffer severe repercussions from the iron infusion, so I need to fully rest for a few days after, this prevents the side effects I can experience.
+I am still learning how to handle this, but I want to leave you with a word of caution, please ask specifically to have your ferritin (iron level) tested.
 It is a simple blood test.
-It is NEVER part of a blood workup and must be ordered specifically by your doctor.
+It is NEVER part of a blood workup and must be explicitly ordered by your doctor.

 Ask to have your ferritin level checked!